sp94/Peacock.jl/README.md

 > ![Plot of some modes](figures/example_plot_modes.png)

 This reproduces figure 3 of chapter 5 of Joannopoulos *et al* 2008.
+Note that `Peacock.jl` doesn't fix the phase of the solutions and your results may differ by a random phase.

 ### The `Peacock.Zoo` submodule